Table of Contents

 Many modern resume styles use color to be more visually appealing.
 Using color in the right ways shows that you know good design, and can even signal to an employer that you’re a great fit for their work environment.

 Many companies use color in their logos or offices.
-If you find out the color scheme of your ideal job, you can reflect that in your resume by choosing similar colors.
-This is a good way to show subtly that you’re the perfect candidate.
+If you know the color scheme of the company of your ideal job, you can reflect that in your resume by choosing similar colors.
+This is a good subtle way to convey that you’re already thinking like a member of the team and, therefore, a good candidate.

 Although you’ll want to avoid using too many colors or those that are hard to read, strategically adding color to your resume design is a great way to stand out among other job seekers.